Rotigotine (Absorbed through the skin)

 - Changes in vision

-- Unusual behavior, mood changes, confusion, or seeing or hearing things that are not there
+- Unusual changes in mood or behavior, behaviors you cannot control, seeing or hearing things that are not there

 If you notice these less serious side effects, talk with your doctor: